-The Plan received a favorable determination letter from the Puerto Rico Department of Treasury dated May 5, 2009, which stated that the Plan is designed in accordance with the applicable sections of the PR Code and therefore, exempt from income taxes.
-Since receiving the determination letter, the Plan has been amended on an as needed basis and has filed a request for an updated determination letter.
+The Plan received a favorable determination letter from the Puerto Rico Department of Treasury dated November 5, 2013, which stated that the Plan is designed in accordance with the applicable sections of the PR Code and therefore, exempt from income taxes.
 Accordingly, the accompanying financial statements do not include a provision for federal income taxes.

-Accounting principles generally accepted in the United States of America require plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by by federal, state and/or local taxing authority.
-The plan administrator has analyzed the tax positions taken by the Plan and has concluded that as of December 31, 2012, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+Accounting principles generally accepted in the United States of America require plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by by federal, state or local taxing authority.
+The plan administrator has analyzed the tax positions taken by the Plan and has concluded that as of December 31, 2015, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.